qubeio/hypr-gnome/README.md

 An Example of an exceptions.txt can be found in the repo.

+#### Adjusting inner and/or outer window gaps and tiling delays

+To adjust the inner and/or outer gaps of the windows you need to open the extensions.js (~/.local/share/gnome-shell/extensions/simple-tiling@domoel/extensions.js) and look at line 214.
+Here you can also adjust some timing delays if you have race condition issues.

 ## Future Development

 This extension was built to solve a specific need.
 However, future enhancements could include: